A Standard ML to JavaScript Compiler

 SMLtoJs compiles on Debian Linux systems with MLton or MLKit

 installed.
-The SMLtoJS sources are available through an MLKit
+The latest version of the SMLtoJS sources are available through an MLKit

 This command copies the sources to the directory smltojs.